tlack/xxl/README.md

 'many is {as 'el type case ('char, {el str eq}, 'dict, {el dict}, {el jac encode esb})};
 'encode is {ravel[many,str]};            // ravel calls x y[0] for arrays (len > 1), x y[1] for scalars
 ```

+Here's what's going on in this monster.
+I'll explain the parts, and then the sequence of how it comes together.
+As per the
+fashion that we like, the code starts from the simple, base functions, and progresses to the more complex functions that
+use them.

+`ecb`/`esb`/`eq` enclose their argument in curly braces, square braces, or quotes, respectively.
+They use the name `x`
+to refer to their argument.

+`jc` (join comma) joins the contents of its argument together with a comma in between each item. `jac` does the same
+thing, but after first calling its right argument (`y`) on each item - `jac` here is a mnemonic for "join and call".

+The astute might notice that `jc` and `jac` don't refer to`x`, because the first verb inside a function will be invoked
+automatically with `x` as the left argument.
+In small functions, `x` is almost always the first term in the function's
+code, so being able to omit it results in some expressivity.
+More on this later.

+`pair` calls another function, `encode` (which we define later), without referring to `x`.
+It then appends a `:` to the
+string that is returned from `encode`, and then appends that to the result of calling `encode` with the `y` argument.
+This is a form of recursion.

+`dict` takes a dictionary as an argument, gets its keys as a list using the built-in `key` verb, and saves them in a
+new variable called `k`.
+The values of the dictionary (also a list) are extracted using the built-in `val` verb and
+become `v`.

+These two lists then become the left and right arguments for successive calls to `jc` using the "each pair" or `>:` verb.
+Each of the key/value pairs will get commas between them.
+Then, we enclose the whole of the dictionary in curly braces,
+like `{"name":"Tyler","age":"2"}`.

+All the looping verbs have short names that end in `:`.

+`many` looks complex, but isn't.
+Its purpose is to handle multiple-item collections (called vectors in XXL).
+In our case, we have to worry about two main ones: character vectors (strings) and dictionaries.

+First, we store the value of `x` as `el` (element).
+Then we extract the value's type
+using the `type` verb, and then use the `case` verb to decide how to treat all the different types.

+If it's a character vector (a string), we pass it through the `str` verb to remove its tag (a feature we'll explain later).

+If it's a dictionary, we call our `dict` function.
+If it's anything else, we recurse by calling `encode` again,
+and then enclose the result in square braces (think arrays of numbers).

+And finally the star of the show, `encode`. `ravel` is a verb that allows you to take one branch of logic for single-item
+values (like the number `3`), or a different branch for values that have many items, like an array or string (vectors).
+Depending on the type of `x`, `encode` will dispatch either `many` (for multiple values) or `str` (for simple, single values).

 ### MySQL Slow Query Watcher